oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

    Note that the client may collect this information from the user before making the initial request, or provide what it knows initially and respond gradually to additional requests for information from the authorization server.

-3. AS returns with error response (insufficient_authorization), indicating in the response body that digital credential presentation is required.
+3. Authorization server returns with error response (insufficient_authorization), indicating in the response body that digital credential presentation is required.
 The authorization server's response may look like this:

        HTTP/1.1 400 Bad Request
        Content-Type: application/json